rsnk96/Ubuntu-Setup-Scripts/README.md

 Run
 `chmod u+x *.sh` to make all scripts executable
-Then execute them in the terminal in the sequence of filenames.
+Then execute them in the terminal in the sequence of filenames using `./1-BasicSetUp.sh`, `/2-GenSoftware.sh`, and so on.
 * `1-BasicSetUp.sh` - Sets up terminal configuration, a download accelerator, anaconda python, and shell aliases.
 * `2-GenSoftware.sh` - Sets up tools for programming(editor, etc), and other general purpose software I use
+* `3-ML-Basic.sh` - Installs from pip commonly used DL libraries

+Additional scripts to built libraries from source:
-* `3-ML-Build.sh` - Compiles commonly used ML/DL libraries from source, so that it is optimized to run on your computer
+* `Build-ML.sh` - Compiles commonly used ML/DL libraries from source, so that it is optimized to run on your computer
-* `opencvDirectInstall.sh` - Compiles the latest tag of OpenCV+Contrib from source on your machine with focus on optimization of execution of OpenCV code.
+* `Build-OpenCV.sh` - Compiles the latest tag of OpenCV+Contrib from source on your machine with focus on optimization of execution of OpenCV code.
-* `ML-Basic.sh` - Installs from pip commonly used DL libraries

 ## Major Alterations